 The Prison Poems of Nikolai Bukharin

-Nikolai Bukharin (1888–1938), an original Bolshevik leader and a founder of the Soviet state, spent the last year of his life imprisoned by Stalin, awaiting trial and eventual execution.
-Remarkably, during that time, from March 1937 to March 1938, Bukharin wrote four booklength manuscripts by hand in his prison cell.
-Seventy years later, The Prison Poems is the last of these four manuscripts—which include How It All Began: The Prison Novel and Socialism and Its Culture—to be published, allowing readers to grasp Bukharin’s vision in its full extent.
+Nikolai Bukharin (1888–1938), an original Bolshevik leader and a founder of the Soviet state, spent the last year of his life imprisoned by Stalin, awaiting a trial and eventual execution.
+Remarkably during that time, from March 1937 to March 1938, Bukharin wrote four book-length manuscripts by hand in his prison cell.
+Seventy years later, The Prison Poems is the last of the four prison manuscripts, which include How It All Began: The Prison Novel and Socialism and Its Culture, to be published, allowing readers to grasp Bukharin’s vision in its full extent.

 Bukharin organized the nearly 180 poems in this volume, written from June to November 1937, into several series.
-Two series of poems—one dealing with forerunners to the 1917 Russian Revolution and another focusing on the Russian Civil War—address topics not found in the other prison manuscripts.
-The same is true of the 'Lyrical Intermezzo' poems for and about Anna Larina, his young wife, from whom he was separated by his imprisonment.
+One dealing with forerunners to the 1917 Russian Revolution and another focusing on the Russian Civil War contain commentary not found in the other prison manuscripts.
+The same is true of the “Lyrical Intermezzo” poems for and about Anna Larina, his young wife, from whom he was separated by his imprisonment.

 This first English translation of Bukharin’s Prison Poems is a compelling read, evidencing the powerful intersection of politics and art.

 If you are ordering from India, your order will be shipped from Seagull Books, Calcutta.

 If you are ordering from the US or the UK or anywhere else in the world, your order will be shipped from the University of Chicago Press' distribution centre, Chicago.

 Please note: For customers paying in currencies other than Indian rupee or US dollar, prices will be calculated according to the currency conversion rate at the time of purchase and may vary from the printed price.